All Episodes

 Because nothing we can do for the people that Harry Reid can do for people.

-U.S. District Court, Northern District of Florida.
+This is Judge Roger Vinson, U.S. District Court, Northern District of Florida.

-Um he rejected the Obama administration's request to throw out the case.
+He rejected the Obama administration's request to throw out the case.

-Essentially he said the mandate is a penalty.
+Essentially, he said the mandate is a penalty.

 The requirement that you buy health insurance or pay a fine to your regime said, no, no, no, it's a tax.

-Well it's our power to levy taxes, Judge is not a tax, and as such, it's outside constitutional powers of taxation.
+And as such, it's outside constitutional powers of taxation.

-There ought to be an investigation, just our last caller settled.
+There ought to be an investigation.

-John in Atlanta, open line Freddy.
+John in Atlanta, Open Line Friday.

 Great to have you on the program, John.